Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation

 While Group~1 highlights the stability advantage of synthetic data during training, here we analyze how inference strategy further affects the final output quality.
-Specifically, we compare the joint inference procedure (``dirty inference''), which directly passes the adapter-modulated activations into the backbone, against our proposed decoupled inference method (``clean inference'') method, which prunes the shallow DiT blocks, removing the residual content drift before decoding.
+Specifically, we compare \textbf{Full-LoRA Inference}, which retains all backbone LoRA weights at test time, against our proposed \textbf{Decoupled Inference}, which prunes the shallow DiT blocks to remove residual content drift before decoding.

-\textbf{Quantitative Results Recap.} Similar to the quantitative trends observed in Group~1, the metrics in Group~2 also reveal a clear advantage for our clean inference strategy.
-As summarized in \Cref{tab:svp_results} and the corresponding FEP/SVP curves and charts in \Cref{fig:quan-compare}, clean inference consistently yields lower drift and higher semantic fidelity compared to dirty inference across all physical controls.
-Even when the model is trained on the synthetic dataset—where backbone corruption is already minimal—clean inference further reduces the residual deviations and restores the model’s output closer to the original WAN~2.1 behavior.
+\textbf{Quantitative Results Recap.} Similar to the quantitative trends observed in Group~1, the metrics in Group~2 also reveal a clear advantage for Decoupled Inference.
+As summarized in \Cref{tab:svp_results} and the corresponding FEP/SVP curves and charts in \Cref{fig:quan-compare}, Decoupled Inference consistently yields lower drift and higher semantic fidelity compared to Full-LoRA Inference across all physical controls.
+Even when the model is trained on the synthetic dataset—where backbone corruption is already minimal—Decoupled Inference further reduces the residual deviations and restores the model’s output closer to the original WAN~2.1 behavior.
 These quantitative results motivate a closer look at the visual differences between the two inference modes.

 \textbf{Visual Evidence.} The visual comparisons further reinforce the quantitative trends.
-As shown in the last column of \Cref{fig:visual-corrupt}, applying clean inference to a corrupted checkpoint trained on photorealistic data dramatically restores prompt fidelity and global appearance: the model no longer copies textures or colors from the training scene, and semantic drift is substantially reduced.
-This demonstrates that much of the degradation observed during training is not permanently baked into the weights but instead arises from residual content leakage that clean inference effectively removes.
+As shown in the last column of \Cref{fig:visual-corrupt}, applying Decoupled Inference to a corrupted checkpoint trained on photorealistic data dramatically restores prompt fidelity and global appearance: the model no longer copies textures or colors from the training scene, and semantic drift is substantially reduced.
+This demonstrates that much of the degradation observed during training is not permanently baked into the weights but instead arises from residual content leakage that Decoupled Inference effectively removes.